NFive/nfive.github.io/docs/plugindev/definition.md

 license: SEE LICENSE IN <filename>
 ```

-Then include a file named `<filename>` at the top level of the package.
+Then include a file named `<filename>` at the top level of the plugin.

 ### `map`